eckinger/uchomp/README.md

 ## 📖 Introduction

 UChomps is a web application that facilitates group food ordering among UChicago students.
-Users can create or join order groups based on location and restaurant, verify their UChicago email, share contact information with group members, and confirm group orders collaboratively.
+Users can verify their student status, create or join order groups based on shared delivery location and restaurant, share contact information with group members, and confirm group orders collaboratively.

 ---